Hurricane Carol (1953): Preparations and impact

 As Carol was threatening Bermuda, planes flew away from the island and ships returned to harbor for safety.
 Although hurricane-force winds were initially predicted, Carol only brushed the island with high waves and gale-force winds.
 The winds toppled a few trees and power lines, and also injured two motorcyclists after they lost control of their vehicles.

 Along the East Coast of the United States, the Weather Bureau issued storm warnings from New Jersey through Maine due to the approaching hurricane.
+A fishing boat capsized offshore Brooklyn, New York though all four men were rescued.
 The combination of high waves and foggy conditions caused several boating accidents in New England, killing four people and left at least 40 people in need of Coast Guard rescue.
 Winds across much of the region were not significant, reaching only 50 mph on Nantucket.
 Across southeast Maine, Carol produced at least 1 in of rainfall, which was beneficial due to gardeners and trees due to previously dry conditions.
 Effects were generally minimal in the state, although the rainfall prompted the cancellation of a few Northeast Airlines flights.
 The hurricane caused moderate damage to the fishing industry in New England, totaling around $1 million (1953 USD, $ USD).

 In the Grand Banks of Canada, the threat of the hurricane prompted fishing boats to venture back to port.
 In the Bay of Fundy, foggy conditions drove an ocean liner aground.
 Across Nova Scotia, rough seas washed a boat near Dartmouth, a schooner near Halifax, four yachts in Chester, and another three boats in Shelburne ashore.
 In addition, eleven yachts in Chester sank during the storm.
 The seas flooded a coastal road and nearby field in Prospect, destroying a garage.
 In Cow Bay, a man drowned after falling off of a yacht.
 Rough seas halted ferry service between Prince Edward Island and Nova Scotia, as well as between Prince Edward Island and New Brunswick; other ferry services across the region were delayed.